microsoft/HoloLens-Art-Recommendations/README.md

     - geographyType
     - classification

 Note that form the topics listed above, only the ones that are included in the POST response are written in the Unity world.
 This is important because sometimes not all entries are available int he .csv file.
-The assumption is made that the "Title" field is always present because every object in the dataset should (hopefully) have a name.
+The assumption is made that the "Title" field is always present because every object in the dataset should have a name.